openjdk/jdk/src/java.base/share/man/java.md

 :   Sets the heuristics for Shenandoah GC to use.
 By default, this option is
     set to `adaptive`.
 This fine-tunes the GC mode selected, by choosing when to start the GC, how much to process on each cycle, and what other features to automatically enable.
+When `-XX:ShenandoahGCMode` is `generational`, the only supported option is the default, `adaptive`.

-    Possible heuristics are the following (when `-XX:ShenandoahGCMode` is `generational`, the only supported option is the default, `adaptive`):
+    Possible heuristics are the following:

     `adaptive`
     :   To maintain the given amount of free heap at all times, even during